ZupIT/beagle-c4model/en/src/C3 -  Component/Beagle Backend/description.md

 Beagle Backend is a support library that helps create Beagle screens from a server.

-Some of this resources are:
+Some of these resources are:

 - The Backend Starter automatically configures the library in applications using Spring or Micronaut.